giellalt/giellalt.github.io/proof/gramcheck/extracting-precision-sentences.md

   `ccat -l <mylang> -a $GTLANGS/corpus-<mylang>/converted/<interesting-genre> | gtgramtool create-candidates $GTLANGS/lang-<mylang>/tools/grammarcheckers/<mylang-possibly-two-letters-long>.zcheck`
   (e.g. `gle` is `ga`, `kal` is `kl`, `fao` is `fo`)

-The program will take any plain text input, use the `hfst-tokeniser` with the tokeniser found in the language repo where the grammarchecker exists to divide the input into sentences, then grammarcheck the sentences.
+The program takes plain-text input, uses `hfst-tokeniser` with the tokeniser from the language repository where the grammar checker exists to divide the input into sentences, and then grammar-checks the sentences.

-If the gramchecker archive is at `$HOME/lang-smn/tools/grammarcheckers/smn.zcheck`, the output files will be found in `$HOME/lang-smn/tools/grammarcheckers/tests/candidates`
+If the grammar checker archive is at `$HOME/lang-smn/tools/grammarcheckers/smn.zcheck`, the output files will be found in `$HOME/lang-smn/tools/grammarcheckers/tests/candidates`.

-The output will test files classified by error type as specified by the grammarchecker.
+The output consists of test files classified by error type, as specified by the grammar checker.

-The resulting files will contain tests with error markup as a result of what the grammarchecker found.
-Typos will use `$` as markup sign, all errors use `§` as the markup character.
+The resulting files contain tests with error markup based on what the grammar checker found.
+Typos use `$` as the markup sign; all other errors use `§` as the markup character.

 ### Integrating the result in regression testing